SyCLoPS User Manual¶

 To use daily-mean relative humidity as the input, one must oversample the daily-mean RH files before putting them into TE, since TE's DetectNodes assumes that all the input files have the same data frequency that matches your detection rate (in this case, 6-hourly).
 For example, a typical daily-mean RH file contains only one data point per day, usually at T12:00 or T00:00 of each day.
 You would need to resample it to 4 data points per day at 00,06,12,18 UTC to match your 6-hourly detection frequency.
 You can replicate the daily average four times for each date, or you can do a linear interpolation between time steps.
 TE may update a feature to address this inconvenience in the future.

 Climate model outputs may not contain the 300 hPa and 200 hPa data used in the default settings of SyCLoPS, but they typically have 250 hPa data available.
 We have also shown in the paper that using 250 hPa data instead of 200 hPa and 300 hPa does not degrade SyCLoPS performance with some minor adjustments (see Appendix B of the paper).
-In this senario, just type "Y(Yes)" when asked if you want to use 250 hPa data instead of the default 200/300 hPa when running
+In this senario, just use 250 hPa data to replace 200/300 hPa data and type "Y(Yes)" when asked if you want to use 250 hPa data instead of the default 200/300 hPa when running

 SyCLoPS_classifier.py

-2.4 Tips on applying SyCLoPS to regional model outputs/data¶
+2.4 Tips on applying SyCLoPS to regional model data¶

 Because of the nature of the closed contour critera used in SyCLoPS and TE, false LPS tracks will be detected near the four edges of the regional domain.
 Hence, it is recommended to define a ~2° buffer zone sourrounding the four boundaries of your regional domain to remove tracks in that zone in a post-processing process.